12 Reasons Why Red Log Plant is Losing Leaves and their Solutions

 Remedies

-Feel the top 2-3 in. of soil with your fingers.
+Feel the top 2-3 inches of soil with your fingers.
 If it feels dry, thoroughly water the Red Log Peperomia immediately until water comes out through the drainage holes.

 2. Overwatering